 Eurodam has more dining options than any ship in Holland America's fleet besides its sister Nieuw Amsterdam.
 The seven different and quite distinct dining areas offer a solid blend of casual and formal options.

-The Rembrandt Dining Room is the ship's two-deck main restaurant, and it's open daily for breakfast (7:30 to 9 a.m.) and occasionally for lunch (noon to 1 p.m.).
-Both meals are open-seating, though you may be asked to dine with other passengers at bigger tables.
+The Rembrandt Dining Room is the ship's two-deck main restaurant, and it's open daily for breakfast (7:30 to 9) and occasionally for lunch (noon to 1).
+Both meals are open seating, though you may be asked to dine with other passengers at bigger tables.

 At breakfast, there are plenty of choices, from granola, yogurt and fruit to corned beef hash, eggs prepared many ways and pancakes.
 When lunch is served there, the choice of options is excellent and includes soups, salads, starters, entrees and desserts.
 (On one day entrees included Reuben sandwiches, burgers, fish and chips, and grilled pork chops.)
 It's a civilized and relaxing alternative to the Lido buffet.

 Rembrandt is always open for dinner, and the evening meal is the main event onboard.
-As part of Holland America's As You Wish flexible-dining program, passengers have two options.
-Set seating, which involves assigned seating and tablemates at either 5:45 or 8 p.m, operates on the restaurant's lower level.
-For those who want to dine at different times each day and choose their own tablemates, open seating is available on Rembrandt's upper deck from 5:30 to 9:30 p.m.
+As part of Holland America's As You Wish flexible dining program, passengers have two options.
+Set seating, which involves assigned seating and tablemates at either 5:45 or 8:15, operates on the restaurant's upper level.
+For those who want to dine at different times each day and choose their own tablemates, open seating is available on Rembrandt's lower deck from 5:30 to 9:15.
 You can make reservations in advance or just show up.
-I chose the flexible option and never had a problem getting a table -- though my habit of dining at 8 p.m. or later meant the "rush hour" window of 7 to 7:30 p.m. was avoided.
+I chose the flexible option and never had a problem getting a table -- though my habit of dining at 8 p.m. or later meant the "rush hour" window of 7 to 7:30 was avoided.

 The menus are fantastic for dinner.
 Rudi Sodamin, the cruise line's master chef, has added just enough -- but not too much -- pizzazz to the culinary offerings.
 Each night, there are four choices of appetizers (always featuring a vegetarian option), as well as soup and salad.
-Eight different entrees include a pasta choice, a big salad, fish, beef, chicken and a fancier dish, such as lamb or lobster.
-Each section on the menu features an option for vegetarians and, as well, a Greenhouse Spa choice for those wanting more healthy fare.
+Seven entrees include a pasta choice, a big salad, fish, beef, fowl and a fancier dish, such as lamb or lobster.
+Each section on the menu features an option for vegetarians.

-I kept an eye out for "Master Chef Rudi Sodamin's Recommendations" on each night's menu; particularly memorable was a roast duck with sour cherry chutney and braised lamb shank.
+I kept an eye out for Chef Rudi's unusual entrees on each night's menu; particularly memorable was a roast duck with sour cherry chutney and braised lamb shank.
 And, especially for diners who prefer their dishes plain, an "available daily" menu of Chef Rudi's "suggestions' includes French onion soup, Caesar salad, grilled chicken, broiled New York strip, rice, baked potatoes and steamed vegetables.

-Rembrandt also boasts a 22-dish, vegetarian-only menu for lunch and dinner; it consists of appetizers, salads, soups and entrees.
-Options include dishes like portobello mushroom and chipotle quesadillas, Vietnamese vegetable spring rolls or spicy lentil and garbanzo salad.
+Rembrandt also boasts a 22-dish, vegetarian/vegan-only menu for lunch and dinner; it consists of appetizers, salads, soups and entrees.
+Options include dishes such as portobello mushroom and chipotle quesadillas, Vietnamese vegetable spring rolls or spicy lentil and garbanzo salad.
 The nine entrees include pad Thai noodles and baked cheese polenta.
 Diners are asked to order from the menu a day in advance of the meal, to be sure the order is ready in time.